jacobwang925/jacobwang925.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper "[Neural Spline Operators for Risk Quantification in Stochastic Systems](https://arxiv.org/abs/2508.20288)" is accepted at CDC 2025!
+Our paper "[Neural Spline Operators for Risk Quantification in Stochastic Systems](https://arxiv.org/abs/2508.20288)" was accepted to CDC 2025!